Senior Local Area Coordinator

-Hours: Ongoing positions
+Hours: Multiple ongoing positions

+This is a key leadership role in helping to improve the lives of people with disability.
 You have a proven track record in developing and leading highly capable teams to deliver crucial services to the community.
 Highly knowledgeable around disability principles and practices, you are a subject matter expert on one or two key areas of disability and know how to develop the capacity of the community to be inclusive.
 You thrive in an environment of accountability, where measures are also used to drive genuine improvement in services.
 Making a difference to the way disability services are delivered is more than a job – it is a passion.
 Don’t miss out on these outstanding opportunities at the centre of some of the biggest changes in the disability sector in Australia’s history!

 To meet the selection criteria, candidate will require:

+Apply for this position by submitting your resume in word format via the SACS website.
 For further information or a confidential discussion call (03) 8622 8500 and one of the friendly SACS staff members will be happy to help.